 All 7 members of Chicago's school board are resigning

-All seven members of the Chicago school board are resigning, a development that clears the way for Mayor Brandon Johnson to appoint a new board that will follow his orders and fire district CEO Pedro Martinez.
+All seven members of the Chicago school board are resigning, a development that has cleared the way for Mayor Brandon Johnson to appoint a new board that will follow his orders and fire district CEO Pedro Martinez.

 The Chicago Sun-Times reports that Johnson also wants a newly appointed board to make a contract deal with the Chicago Teachers Union and take a loan to cover a city pension payment and the teachers’ contract this year.